King-Kash/CS35L_GSW/README.md

 6. Create two separate .env files: one in root and one in client.
 Get the contents of the .env files from Andrew

 ## Getting Started (from tar file)
+1. Extract `CS35L_GSW` directory from tar file
-1. Download node from the internet
+2. Download node from the internet
    - Read https://nodejs.org/en/download
-2. Installing project dependencies
+3. Installing project dependencies
    - `cd CS35L_GSW`
    - `npm install`
    - `cd client`
    - `npm install`
-3. .env files should come pre-installed
+4. .env files should come pre-installed

 ## Starting the dev server
 ### `npm run dev`